braze-inc/braze-docs/_docs/_developer_guide/platform_wide/platform_features.md

 ---

-# Platform Features
+# Platform features

 Braze provides a comprehensive user engagement solution for your mobile and web applications.
 The Braze platform has three primary components - the SDK, the dashboard, and the data API.

 ## SDK

-The Braze SDKs can be integrated into your mobile and web applications to provide powerful marketing, customer support, and analytics tools.
+the braze sdks can be integrated into your mobile and web applications to provide powerful marketing, customer support, and analytics tools.

 | Platform | Approximate SDK Size |
 |---|---|